sbruggmann/Zinc.NeosSearch/README.md

 Available options:
 ```
 # If configured, this type is used for the field:
-mappingType: 'text', 'bool' or 'keyword'
+mappingType: 'text', 'bool', 'keyword' or 'date'

 # If configured, this value is added to the index:
+indexingValue: ${value}
+or specific..
 indexingValue: ${node.properties.aPropertyName}

 # If Configured, this value is added to the closest document fulltext field:
+indexingValue: ${value}
+or specific..
 fulltextValue: ${node.properties.aPropertyName}
 ```